Dana94/2019-website/blog/2020-10-09-quotes-project-outline.md

 `Tag`

 When a tag is clicked, it's added to the list of tags in the store to influence what quotes are retrieved.
-Depending if the menu is visible or not, the `TagsMenu` sends down a `prop` called `focusable` which sets the tags as able to be tabbed to (so `tabindex=0` if shown and `tabindex=-1` if hidden) if it should be reached by the keyboard or not.
+Depending if the menu is visible or not, the `TagsMenu` sends down a `prop` called `focusable` which sets the tags as able to be tabbed to (so `tabindex=0` if shown and `tabindex=-1` if hidden) depending if it should be reached by the keyboard or not.

 `Card`

-When it comes to assigning colors, it depends on the index of each quote in the array.
+When it comes to assigning colors, it depends on the index of each quote in the array of quotes.
 Some of the colors have the same name when it comes to the different themes (blue, green, and red) while yellow becomes purple in the dark theme as the orange becomes pink.
 This is all within a computed property that is assigned to the under-card and quotation svgs to assign their color.

 ```js
 cardColor() {